 That means dress to impress if you are visiting Spain because people will definitely expect you to be dressed up and presentable.

-Inditex is the leader of all Spanish brands, it is the worlds biggest clothing retailer.
+Inditex is the leader of all Spanish fashion brands, it is the world’s biggest clothing retailer.
 This fashion house definitely holds a big throne.

 Amancio Ortega is a very smart businessman and has grown Inditex into 8+ commercial brands in more than 202 different markets online and over 7,000 stores in 96 markets.
 Markets = countries.

 His main goal was to have retailers everywhere.
 The billionaire founder Ortega has been featured as number 5 on Forbes’s top 10 lists in 2020.
 He has been ranked higher in spots 3-4 before.

-Now let’s get into the different stores of Inditex group.
+Now let’s get into the different stores of the Inditex group.

 Massimo Dutti is first up.
-This is one of the most elegant Spanish brands and has over 677 stores worldwide.
+This is one of the most elegant Spanish clothing brands and has over 677 stores worldwide.
 The clothes here are very beautiful.
 Think of them as a US Banana Republic type of feel, European Chic.

 Massimo Dutti originally started as a men’s clothing line and then in 1991 was obtained by Inditex group.
-After some time, the spanish brand Massimo Dutti, expanded into womens wear, and then childs clothes in 2003.
+After some time, the Spanish brand Massimo Dutti, expanded into women’s wear, and then child clothes in 2003.